ccozad/python-playground/README.md

  - [Fizz Buzz](/interview_questions/fizz_buzz.py) A test that makes sure you can apply simple rules and cover all cases

 ## [Standard Library](/standard_library/)
- - Represent binary data as plain text using [base64 encode and decode](/standard_library/base64_example.py)
+ - [base64 encode and decode](/standard_library/base64_example.py) A way to represent binary information using plain text
+ - [json encode and decode](/standard_library/json_example.py) A way to share data structures across languages and systems